annaPini/CBProject/report/2_GeneralAnalysis/README.md

 ![label](RMSD2D-wt1.jpg)
 Here we observe two deeply different behaviour in the RMSD.
 In $rep0$ the values are substantially constant and it seems that no important changes in the configuration occur.
 In $rep1$ a clear change in the configuration occurs around frame 4000.
 ![label](RMSD2D-wt2.jpg)
+The RMSD values in both repetitions seems to be similar.
+In $rep1$ a change in conformation seems to occur around frame 3000.
 ## RMSF
 The protein is composed of many atoms which move during the evolution of the system.
 To understand which parts of the protein are more mobile it is useful to calculate the root mean square fluctuations for each atom.
 The RMSF related to atom $i$ is defined as: